 - Learning Organiser which facilitates daily communication between school and home where you can view homework set, read Form Tutor comments, be aware of equipment needed and track reasons for credit loss.
-It also contains information to support learning and homework. - VLE via our school website, you will have access to specific subject information and resources. - Pupil Progress Days individual parent and child meetings and discussion with an allocated member of staff with a focus on attitudes to learning and appropriate targets. - MILK -Homework application - Parents' Evenings which provide parents with the opportunity to meet and discuss progress with all subject teachers. - Formal reports - Through our tracking process and data collection, information will be sent to you as a report; dates for these are published in our calendar and on our website. - Individualised Review times and dates for pupils with identified needs take place with our SENDCo and relevant staff and agencies
+It also contains information to support learning and homework. - VLE via our school website, you will have access to specific subject information and resources. - Homework will be set on Class Charts. - Parents' Evenings which provide parents with the opportunity to meet and discuss progress with all subject teachers. - Formal reports - Through our tracking process and data collection, information will be sent to you as a report; dates for these are published in our calendar and on our website. - Individualised Review times and dates for pupils with identified needs take place with our SENDCo and relevant staff and agencies